jenkinsci/generic-webhook-trigger-plugin/README.md

 ## Pipeline

-This plugin can be used with the [Pipeline Multibranch Plugin](https://jenkins.io/doc/pipeline/steps/workflow-multibranch/#properties-set-job-properties):
+This plugin can be used with the [Pipeline Multibranch Plugin](https://jenkins.io/doc/pipeline/steps/workflow-multibranch/#properties-set-job-properties).
+Here is an example:

 ```
 node {